tutorcruncher/timecruncher/_posts/2014-04-22-all-about-vat-in-the-uk.md

 ---
 layout: post
-title:  [:en]All about VAT in the UK[:fr]undefinedAll about VAT in the
+title:  "[:en]All about VAT in the UK[:fr]undefinedAll about VAT in the"
 permalink: all-about-vat-in-the-uk
 ---
 [:en]

-** What is VAT? ** VAT is a tax that is charged on most business transactions in the UK.
+### What is VAT?

+ VAT is a tax that is charged on most business transactions in the UK.
 Businesses add VAT to the price they charge when they provide goods or services to:

   * Business customers – for example when you have a tuition business you will add VAT to your prices, when you charge a client for a lesson.
 If you’re a VAT-registered business, in most cases you: